Accounts & Billing

 The minimum period of contract is one year from your live date, but there is currently no early exit penalty.

 B4RN will not try to tie you in to a long-term deal.
 After one year, the contract will automatically renew for a one-month period on a rolling monthly basis.
-You will carry on paying the same Service Charge.
+You will carry on paying the same service charge.

 By Direct Debit.
 We use a third party called YayPay in conjunction with GoCardless Ltd to process our direct debits.
 GoCardless Ltd is regulated by the Financial Conduct Authority as an Authorised Payment Institution and these transactions are fully covered by the Direct Debit Guarantee.